-Generally, the Life-Only license allows authority to transact insurance products providing coverage on human lives including benefits of endowment and annuities, and may include benefits in the event of death or dismemberment by accident and benefits for disability income.
+Generally, the Life license allows authority to transact insurance products providing coverage on human lives including benefits of endowment and annuities, and may include benefits in the event of death or dismemberment by accident and benefits for disability income.
 The list below contains samples of some of the insurance products that can be transacted with this license:

-- Designed to protect against the risk caused by someone's death.
+Life Insurance - Designed to protect against the risk caused by someone's death.
 Death exposes a family or a business to certain financial risks such as burial expenses, paying off debts, loss of family income and business profits.
 Life insurance products include, but are not limited to:

 - Insurable Interest - A life insurance policy on someone else's life.